-Floodlines is a geospatial analysis and interactive dashboard exploring how flood risk, social vulnerability, and FEMA mitigation funding align across Vermont’s 250+ towns.
-By combining GIS, Census demographics, and federal disaster datasets, the project investigates a growing climate-policy question: are vulnerable communities actually receiving the support they need?
+Floodlines is an independent analysis of flood risk, social vulnerability, and FEMA mitigation funding across Vermont’s 250+ towns.
+Combining GIS, Census demographics, and federal disaster datasets, the project investigates whether mitigation dollars are reaching the communities that need them most.

 Project Links

-I grew up in Vermont, where rivers only jumped their banks in a freak January thaw.
-After Irene in 2011, there was a sense that the state had survived extraordinary disaster together — “Vermont Strong”.
+I grew up in Vermont, where rivers occasionally jumped their banks during a January thaw.
+After Irene in 2011, there was a sense that the state had survived an extraordinary disaster together — “Vermont Strong”.
 When the floods returned in 2023, that feeling curdled into something more sober: no once-a-century disaster, just a recurring condition.
-Floodlines grew out of that vibe shift.
-And I got to indulge my interest in maps, public policy, systems thinking, and a pinch of institutional skepticism to explore a question that’s only going to become more urgent: how do institutions shape climate resilience and disaster preparedness?
+Floodlines grew out of that emotional shift.
+It gave me an opportunity to combine interests in maps, environmental systems, public policy, and data storytelling while exploring a question that will only become more urgent as climate risks intensify: how do institutions decide what gets protected, and who gets left waiting?

 Project Overview

 After Tropical Storm Irene and Vermont’s historic 2023 floods, it became increasingly difficult to view flooding as a rare disaster rather than a structural reality.
-At the same time, new floodplain remapping and climate adaptation debates raised larger questions about how mitigation money is distributed — and whether funding systems are responding to future risk or simply reacting to past damage.
+At the same time, debates over floodplain remapping, climate adaptation, and disaster recovery raised broader questions about how mitigation funding is distributed, and whether existing programs are capable of reaching communities facing future risk before major losses occur.

-Technically, the project demonstrates geospatial ETL workflows, composite index construction, sensitivity analysis, spatial statistics, and interactive dashboard development using Leaflet and D3.
-More importantly, it reflects the kind of work I most enjoy: combining environmental systems, public policy, spatial data, and public-facing storytelling to translate complicated problems into something people can actually understand and use.
+From a technical perspective, the project demonstrates geospatial ETL workflows, spatial statistics, composite index construction, sensitivity analysis, and interactive dashboard development with Leaflet and D3.
+More importantly, it reflects the kind of work I most enjoy: using data, maps, and public-facing storytelling to make complex systems easier to understand and interrogate.

 Tools & Technologies: